 Still, the Heritage rankings echo the findings of other surveys.
 In the World Economic Forum’s annual competitiveness rankings of 148 nations, the United States fell from 1st in 2008 to 7th in 2012, while bouncing back last year to 5th.
 The biggest factors behind the slippage have been shaky, unpredictable government and the poor use of public resources.
 In the Legatum Institute’s annual prosperity index, the United States ranks 11th out of 142 nations, down from 4th in 2008.
 The weakest marks in that survey: the U.S. economy ranks 24 th, while safety and security in America rank 31st.

 It’s always possible that, as the United States claws its way out of a jobless recovery and begins to address its $17 trillion national debt, America’s standing in the world will rise once again.
 Until then, Americans can take solace in the fact that in North America, at least, the United States ranks 2d in economic freedom, according to Heritage.

-Never mind that there are only three countries in that grouping.
+Try not to remember there are only three countries on that continent.

 Rick Newman’s latest book is Rebounders: How Winners Pivot From Setback To Success .
 Follow him on Twitter: @rickjnewman .